jamesschoch/LazyTPP/README.md

 ## Features
 - Quick betting and pinball buttons for mouse only input
-- Auto Betting
-	- *(As each new round of betting starts, your currently selected betting settings will be submitted to chat)*
 - Auto Pinball
 	- *(As each new round of betting starts, your currently selected betting settings will be submitted to chat)*
 - Autoupdating pokéyen, token and rank balances/values